Published on 01.10.2021 | Last updated on 18.11.2024

 As 3GPP NTNs are being standardized for Release 17, 3GPP is simultaneously making plans for Release 18.
 What are the most important and interesting features of Release 18 for NTNs and why?

 – Release 17 provides the foundational features for 5G-based satellite networks.
-Release 18 will focus more on enhancing those features to optimize their running performance; allowing NTNs to operate at new frequency bands (e.g. above 10 GHz); to meet regulation requirements associated with certain services; and to enable new service capabilities, Chuberre summs.
+Release 18 will focus more on enhancing those features to optimize their running performance; allowing NTNs to operate at new frequency bands (e.g. above 10 GHz); to meet regulation requirements associated with certain services; and to enable new service capabilities, Chuberre sums.

 As a member of the 3GPP, Magister Solutions brings its specified experience to the standardization work: